Some of you may know me as an actor from TV shows like Gilmore Girls and Private Practice.

 For twenty years I had the good fortune to work with some of the most talented people in Hollywood.
 It was a dream come true.

-I’d faced heartbreak and disappointment before, but for some reason this time it floored me.
-All my doubts and fears came rising to the surface, overwhelming me.
+I’d faced heartbreak and disappointment before, but this time it floored me.
+All my doubts and fears came rising to the surface.
 I couldn’t make sense of it, couldn’t find my way out.
 I spiraled into a depression, questioning everything about my life.

 A friend suggested I attend a “Radical Aliveness” workshop at the Esalen Institute, the famous retreat center in Big Sur, California.
 I’d done my share of therapy, but nothing could have prepared me for the experience I was about to have.
 For six days, with a group of twenty people, I dove head-first into my most intense emotions, uncovering a world of feeling buried inside me since I was boy.